sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Problem Statement
 _(approx. 1 paragraph)_

-The goal of this project two fold one is do determine
+The goal of this project two fold
+1. one is do determine the 14-day projected data is showing

 is to predict if we are **"flattening the curve"**.
 Each state is slowly lifting there **stay at home order** and **easing social distancing measures**.